arimandarin/stopwatch/README.md

 # stopwatch
-This a pototype for a stopwatch.
+This a prototype for a stopwatch.